We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-This church was virtually rebuilt by GE Street or his firm in 1874-87.
+This church was virtually rebuilt by G. E. Street in 1874-87.
 It now comprises a three-bay aisled nave and a square-ended chancel with an organ chamber on its N side, and a chapel on it S. All that was retained of the medieval (largely late 12thc.) church were the nave and chapel arcades.

 History